Web App Performance

 [00:10:29]

 If the next line is this one, the stylesheet, the answer is yes, why?
 Because having the link, this has to do with discovery, right?
 So yeah, the browser will know that it has that file, but that doesn't mean that it will download that file now.
-Preconnect will say, hey, open the connection now, because when the browser will download the file will depend on the priority of that site.
+Preconnect will say, hey, open the connection now, because when the browser will download the file will depend on the priority of that file.

 [00:10:59]